js0823/DeliveryNotifier/README.md

 - Python 3
 - Requires chromedriver for chrome.
 - Use selenium to navigate through webpage.
-- Uses playsound package to play mp3 alert.
+- Uses pygame to play the sound alert.

 # How to use